hoyosjs/docs/docs/core/diagnostics/dotnet-dump.md

 **This article applies to:** ✔️ .NET Core 3.0 SDK and later versions

 > [!NOTE]
-> `dotnet-dump` for macOS is only supported with .NET 5 and later versions.
+> Collecting dumps using `dotnet-dump` on macOS is only supported when targetting apps running on .NET 5 and later versions.

 ## Install